 First: Identify your disengaged employees, and then help them by changing their responsibilities, providing training, improving their working conditions, developing a clear advancement path, or managing change.

-Second: Set performance target but don’t assign tasks outside areas of expertise.
+Second: Set performance targets but don’t assign tasks outside areas of expertise.
 Focus on what they are good at and encourage.

 Third: Remove from the company a disengaged employee you cannot rehabilitate.